Lizhong-Liu/GFPP_DiD/README.md

 #### Project Goals
-Our project aims to identify the causal relations between the implementation of this program and local socio-economic development by applying a Regression Discontinuity Design (RDD).
+Our project aims to identify the causal relations between the implementation of this program and local socio-economic development by applying a Difference-in-difference analysis.
 Since Los Angeles is the very first city piloting the program, we mark LA as our "city of interest".
 Given that LA adopted the policy from 2012, our timeframe and sample size are limited, we will also include San Francisco -- the second city adopting the policy -- into our sample.

 The City of Chicago has just adopted GFPP in this Octorber.
 Therefore, we will also try to further utilize our regression results to induce the implications of adopting GFPP to the socio-economic development of Chicago.